Guns In Belize

 In fact, in all my experience spending time in this country, I’ve never experienced or witnessed a single incidence of crime.

 That said, I always tell people that the best way to remain safe in Belize (in fact, these things would hold true anywhere in Central or South America) is to:

-- Be aware of your surroundings, especially in areas you do not know well…
+- Be aware of your surroundings, especially in areas you don’t know well…

 - Don’t carry large amounts of cash…

-- Be wary of letting people know you have a safe in your house.
-There is an assumption here that, if someone has a safe, it must be full of treasure—maybe it’s a throwback to the country’s pirate days…
+- If you move to Belize and keep a safe in your house, don’t mention it.
+Belizeans assume that, if someone has a safe, it must be full of treasure.
+Maybe it’s a throwback to the country’s pirate days…

 - Treat locals with courtesy and respect unless given specific reason to do otherwise…

 Don’t interfere in other people’s personal relationships, neither romantic nor familial.
 Crimes of passion are common here, as they are in Central America in general.